-No description of the purpose for which Mr and Mrs James land is required is included in the schedule to the CPO and powers to acquire the freehold are sought.
+In Table 4-1 of the Council's Statement of Reason's plots 11, 17, 20, 23, 27 and 28 are all described as being required for "Construction Working Space".
+No description of the purpose for which these plots are required is included in the schedule to the CPO and powers to acquire the freehold are sought.

-The Council have not complied with the requirements of the Circular.
+The Council have not complied with the requirements of the Circular and the acquisition of the freehold interest is an unnecessary interference with THL's property rights.